lighthouse-labs/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
+It demonstrates my ability to design a social media page (a la Twitter).

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Both front-end (HTML, CSS, JavaScript, jQuery and AJAX) and back-end  (Node, Express, JSON) skills were required for this project to be user-friendly, visually dynamic, and responsive.

 ## Getting Started